Pivot Table Examples in Excel (Table of Contents)

 Example #4 – Data Analysis

-Your pivot should look like below:
+Your pivot should look like the below:

-Please note that I have updated the visual settings of column Sum of Amount using Cell Formatting.
+Please note that I have updated the visual settings of the column Sum of Amount using Cell Formatting.
 Please see the image below for the cell formatting reference.

 - Select all fields except Grand total from your pivot